Manse (DJ): 2015-2021: Remixes, Freeze Time, tour, and collaborations

 During 2017 until 2022, he did collaborations, remixes & tracks including Andrew Rayel 'Home' Remix, Flashback EP, and Stasius's Chill Tracks.

 2022: DubVision & Afrojack collab

-In 2022, Manse has teamed up with talented Dutch two-some DubVision and their fellow countryman Afrojack for the track that lands on his expansive new music platform Never Sleeps.
-Each carrying a formidable reputation into this production, expectations have been well and truly exceeded as the track flows with immense energy and vigour credit to its meticulous arrangement.
+In 2022, Manse collaborated with Dutch producers DubVision and Afrojack on a track released through his music platform Never Sleeps.

-Although not long released, 'Stay With You' had seen play-out at festivals and venues as far back as 2019 as part of Afrojack's back catalogue, and has now garnered fresh radio support from the likes of Martin Garrix and Lucas & Steve on their respective platforms.
+Although not long released, 'Stay With You' has seen play-out at festivals and venues as far back as 2019 as part of Afrojack's back catalogue, and has now garnered radio support from the likes of Martin Garrix and Lucas & Steve on their respective platforms.